boto/boto3/docs/source/guide/ec2-example-security-group.rst

 To set up and run this example, you must first configure your AWS credentials, as described in :doc:`quickstart`.

-DescribeSecurity Groups
+Describe Security Groups
 =======================
-Describes one or more of your security groups.
+Describe one or more of your security groups.

 A security group is for use with instances either in the EC2-Classic platform or in a specific VPC.
 For more information, see `Amazon EC2 Security Groups <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html>`_